tejasbubane/book_my_ticket/README.md

 * **Query Object:** [EventsQuery](app/queries/events_query.rb) encapsulates code for fetching created, booked and all events.

 * **Custom matcher:** Making tests more readable with [this RSpec custom matcher](spec/support/event_matcher.rb) for checking if data element with event ID exists on the page.

+# Out of scope

+Following limitations were assumed and some items were considered out of scope:

+* Tickets do not have names and are transferrable.
+* Simple one-click ticket booking flow.
+No payment step - hence no pending status field on tickets.
+* Instead of listing all tickets, show booked shows with number of tickets booked.
+* No multi-language (i18n).